axiom-data-science/erddap-metrics/README.md

 ## Tutorial: setting up erddap-metrics with Prometheus and Grafana

-See tutorial in the wiki: [Tutorial: setting up erddap-metrics with Prometheus and Grafana](https://github.com/axiom-data-science/erddap-metrics/wiki)
+See tutorial in the docs: [Tutorial: setting up erddap-metrics with Prometheus and Grafana](https://github.com/axiom-data-science/erddap-metrics/docs)

 ## Running locally